 Getting a Toll Free Fax Number from Phone Provider

-Your local phone provider will be able to offer service to get a toll free fax number through them.
-This will either complement your local fax number or be your primary fax number.
+Your local phone provider will be able to offer service to get a toll-free fax number through them.
+This toll-free fax number will either complement your local fax number or be your primary fax number.

 For more information on getting an online fax number, see our guide to faxing online.

 There are a number of ways to get a local fax number.

 The majority of online fax service providers will be able to provide fax service with a local number.

 As well, you can also get a local fax number from your local phone company.

 Most local phone companies will be able to provide a fax number.
 Simply call them and ask for an additional phone line.

 As a fax operates over a phone line, all they need to do is have an extra phone line installed.